Stumble upon some of the city’s best art experiences with our list of top 5 permanent art installations in Houston.

 Ranging from mind-altering light installations to historical Houstonian pastimes, check out our list of five favorite installations in the city below.

 - Rothko Chapel – Commissioned in 1964 by John and Dominique Menil, the Rothko Chapel is an octagonal brick building that not only serves as a spiritual chapel but also as a landmark for abstract expressionism and modern art.
 Designed by Philip Johnson, Howard Barnstone, and Eugene Aubrey, the sacred space consists of large meditative paintings by famed abstract expressionist painter Mark Rothko.
 The Rothko Chapel offers a unique experience for every visitor.
 It is a space that simultaneously celebrates solitude and community.
 Meditate, unload your heavy thoughts, read a sacred text, gaze into Rothko’s deep paintings on the walls or participate in the various communal programs.
 Click here for directions.

-- James Turrell, The Light Inside, Wilson Tunnel, MFAH – Most of us were present when the world dialed 1-800-HOTLINE BLING in 2015, but did you know that superstar Drake’s hit music video was truly inspired by the work of celebrated installation artist James Turrell?
-One of the inspired works is accessible inside our very own, Museum of Fine Arts, Houston.
-Designed in 1999, The Light Inside is a site-specific underground light-filled tunnel that connects the Caroline Wiess Law Building with the Audrey Jones Beck Building.
+- James Turrell’s The Light Inside, Wilson Tunnel, MFAH – Most of us were present when the world dialed 1-800-Hotline Bling in 2015, but did you know that superstar Drake’s hit music video was truly inspired by the work of celebrated installation artist James Turrell?
+One of the inspired works is accessible inside our very own Museum of Fine Arts, Houston.
+Installed in 1999, The Light Inside is a site-specific underground light-filled tunnel that connects the Caroline Wiess Law Building with the Audrey Jones Beck Building.
 Be sure to walk through this awe-inspiring tunnel as you stroll from one building to another.
 Make it your passageway and main destination as you become absorbed in the alternating neon colors and ambient lights of blue, purple, and red.
-Click here for directions.